EstherPlomp/TNW-PhD-Newsletters/README.md

 See these [tips from Springer Nature for writing this statement](https://researchdata.springernature.com/posts/tips-for-writing-a-dazzling-das-data-availability-statement).
     - [Webinar on transparency and qualitative data sharing](https://www.youtube.com/watch?v=DKkExQfwqpU)
     - Learn more about [how to **share your research** from PLOS](https://plos.org/resource/how-to-share-your-research/)
     - [Sharing biological data: why, when, and how](https://doi.org/10.1002/1873-3468.14067) by Wilson et al. 2021 provides some pointers on how you can share **biological data**, specifically tabular data, genomics, proteomics, microscopy, and structural biological data.
+    - Read a [publication](https://doi.org/10.1038/s41586-022-04501-x) on the application of the **FAIR principles to materials research**
 - [Watch a webinar](https://www.youtube.com/watch?v=bo4_mShJfyM) on **data/software sharing guidance**.
 - **Personal Data**
     - Personal data is any data that can lead to the identification of a person.